Grid parity solar power generation has been Solar Krafte's exclusive focus from inception.

 The project is estimated to offset 26,000 tonnes of greenhouse gas emissions annually, generating enough electricity to power more than 5,400 Alberta homes.

-The project is expected to be completed in one phase with commercial operations commencing in late 2019 and continuing over the next 30 years and beyond.
+The project is currently under construction, with commercial operations expected to commence in early to mid 2020 and continuing over the next 30 years and beyond.

 The project will tie directly into the local FortisAlberta electricity distribution grid, benefiting neighbouring businesses, residences, and farming operations with the use of clean, renewable power during daytime periods.